 What is a strike?

 A strike is a coordinated stoppage of work aimed at convincing an employer to meet employee demands.
-In our case, TAs, RAs, and others would stop our paid work doing grading, teaching, and research on campus in order to send a message to the administration that they need to make more progress in bargaining.
-Our bargaining committee would only call a strike after a democratic vote authorizing them to do so.
+In our case, TAs, RAs, and others would stop our paid work doing grading, teaching, and research across the university in order to send a message to the administration that they need to make more progress in bargaining.

 How long could a strike last?